LiliiaBgdnv/GWAS_project/README.md

 ## Annotation of found SNPs
 The SNPs found by the program were annotated in the following steps:
 1) Selection of found SNPs with p-value < 0.05 for the complex trait or p-value < 0.1 for the simple trait (for the BSLMM model PIP > 0.02).
 2) For each SNP, its chromosome number, its coordinate - 500bp and its coordinate + 500bp are taken and written into a .bed file.
+We investigate exactly the gaps around the SNPs found, because the model can predict not only SNPs in the protein-coding gene, but also the associated genes if the SNPs found are in the decoding gene.
 This and the previous step are done in [Jupiter notebook](https://github.com/LiliiaBgdnv/GWAS_project/blob/main/Benjamini_Yekutieli.ipynb).
 3) Download the annotation of Glycine max:
 ```ruby
 cd GWAS_project/for_annotation